It’s time to give your teeth the royal treatment. Fortify their natural roots by restoring their form and function with durable dental crowns.

 Your dentist will begin by cleaning and numbing your mouth in preparation for treatment.
 Sedation may be provided if you would like or if your dentist thinks it’s necessary.
 A dental drill will then be used to remove the decayed enamel and reshape your tooth to create a stable platform for your new dental crown.

 Using dental putty or a 3D scanner, we will create impressions or models of your teeth, which will be used to build your custom dental crown.
 We’ll also capture some additional images of your teeth to ensure that your new crown matches the shade of your natural smile perfectly.
 Your model or impression will be sent to a dental lab where your crown will be crafted out of durable materials.
-Your dentist will attach a temporary crown for the few weeks it will take for your permanent crown to be made in order to protect your newly-prepared tooth.
+Your dentist in Houston will attach a temporary crown for the few weeks it will take for your permanent crown to be made in order to protect your newly-prepared tooth.

 To begin the process, Dr. Shad or Dr. Goel will clean your teeth and numb your mouth.
 Then, they will trim away some of the enamel from your tooth to prepare it for your crown.
 Once that’s done, they will take a scan of your teeth with a handheld scanner.